More Than 750,000 Could Lose Food Stamps Under Trump Administration Proposal

 But the concept has strong Republican support.

-"People believe that able-bodied people who can work, should work," Tennessee Republican Rep. Scott Desjarlais told Perdue, "Do you have any idea why there might be so much push-back and concerns on this measure?"
+"People believe that able-bodied people who can work, should work," Tennessee Republican Rep. Scott Desjarlais told Perdue, "Do you have any idea why there might be so much pushback and concerns on this measure?"

 "I have no clue," Perdue responded.

-At the Franciscan Center in Baltimore, Md., where low-income individuals come every day for food, clothing and other help, people think they have a pretty good idea why opposition is so strong.
+At the Franciscan Center in Baltimore, where low-income individuals come every day for food, clothing and other help, people think they have a pretty good idea why opposition is so strong.

 "Right now, I'm literally dependent on places like this," says 41-year-old Alton Royal, who carries a small plastic bag containing a couple of rolls and two peanut butter and jelly sandwiches.
 "This is my meal for the rest of the day."

-Royal says he gets $185 a month in SNAP benefits, but worries he'll lose them under the proposed rules because he can't find work.
+Royal says he gets $185 a month in SNAP benefits, but he worries he'll lose them under the proposed rules because he can't find work.
 He has a severely injured leg and a criminal record, which limit his options.

 "But still I have to eat.
-I have to still try and find employment but I have those barriers against me," says Royal.
+I have to still try and find employment but I have those barriers against me," Royal says.

 Others here are struggling with other barriers, such as homelessness, mental illness and drug addiction.
 Some already work, but not enough to meet the 20-hour-a-week threshold.
 One man says he has a janitorial job at the Baltimore Orioles' stadium, but only when the baseball team is in town.
 In the winter, he relies on food stamps.